-Registration Processing Times

-The Copyright Office's processing times vary based on a number of factors, including how difficult a claim is to review, whether an applicant submitted a physical deposit, whether the Copyright Office needs to correspond with an applicant, and the number of registration specialists available to review claims.
+Registration Processing Times\ The Copyright Office's processing times vary based on a number of factors, including how difficult a claim is to review, whether an applicant submitted a physical deposit, whether the Copyright Office needs to correspond with an applicant, and the number of registration specialists available to review claims.
 For example, claims take longer to process when applicants submit online claims but do not submit physical deposits when necessary, or when applicants do not fully respond to an examiner's questions.
 The Office encourages applicants to refer to the Compendium of U.S. Copyright Office Practices and the Copyright Office's circulars prior to submitting applications to avoid unnecessary delays and correspondence.
 Overall processing times usually are longer for claims submitted entirely by mail, so the Copyright Office encourages applying online.
 The Office understands processing times are important and is working to improve them.
 For questions, please contact the Public Information Office by phone at (202) 707-3000 or 1-877-476-0778 (toll-free), or online at www.copyright.gov/help.
 While the Public Information Office can provide information on pending claims, it can take the Copyright Office as long as the outer ranges set forth below to issue decisions on whether to register claims.

-The average processing time for all claims is 3.1 months.
-The Office had to communicate with applicants on twenty-three percent of all claims to resolve questions about submitted claims before rendering a decision.
-For information on the processing times and correspondence rates for specific types of applications, see the below charts.
+The average processing time for all claims is 2.2 months.
+The Office had to communicate with applicants on twenty-five percent of all claims to resolve questions about submitted claims before rendering a decision.
+For information on the processing times and correspondence rates for specific types of applications, see the below charts. eService Claims: online application with uploaded digital deposit (approximately 82% of all applications) Claims that DO NOT require correspondence (approximately 77% of all eService claims and 63% of all claims) average 1.4 months (but claims can range from <1 month to 2.7 months) Claims WITH correspondence (approximately 23% of all eService claims and 19% of all claims) average 3.5 months (but claims can range from <1 month to 7.9 months) Deposit Ticket Claims: online application with mail-in physical deposit (approximately 15% of all applications) Claims that DO NOT require correspondence (approximately 68% of all Deposit Ticket claims and 10% of all claims) average 2.9 months (but claims can range from <1 month to 6 months) Claims WITH correspondence (approximately 32% of all Deposit Ticket claims and 5% of all claims) average 5.4 months (but claims can range from <1 month to 11.9 months) Mail Claims: application by paper form submission (approximately 1% of all applications) Claims that DO NOT require correspondence (approximately 50% of all Mail claims and <1% of all claims) average 4.1 months (but claims can range from <1 months to 10.6 months) Claims WITH correspondence (approximately 50% of all Mail claims and 1% of all claims) average 9.2 months (but claims can range from <1 months to 25.2 months)

-Note regarding the pandemic and claims with physical deposits.
-The Office calculates processing times based on the time between the date that a record is created in our system and the date that the record is marked "closed."
-Current processing times thus do not reflect claims with physical deposits that the Office was unable to process before March 31 due to the pandemic.
-The Office expects average processing times for those claims to increase as the Office closes them, though any such increase should be temporary.
-As the physical deposits affected by the pandemic are examined and closed by staff after returning onsite, processing times are expected to decrease.

-eService Claims: online application with uploaded digital deposit (approximately 90 percent of all applications)

-Claims that DO NOT require correspondence (approximately 78 percent of all eService claims and 70 percent of all claims)

-average 1.9 months (but claims can range from <1 month to 4 months)

-Claims WITH correspondence (approximately 22 percent of all eService claims and 20 percent of all claims)

-average 3.7 months (but claims can range from <1 month to 8 months)

-Deposit Ticket Claims: online application with mail-in physical deposit (approximately 9 percent of all applications)

-Claims that DO NOT require correspondence (approximately 73 percent of all Deposit Ticket claims and 6 percent of all claims)

-average 10.2 months (but claims can range from 3 months to 17 months)

-Claims WITH correspondence (approximately 27 percent of all Deposit Ticket claims and 2 percent of all claims)

-average 11.9 months (but claims can range from 4 months to 20 months)

-Mail Claims: application by paper form submission (approximately 1 percent of all applications)

-Claims that DO NOT require correspondence (approximately 31 percent of all Mail claims and <1 percent of all claims)

-average 13.5 months (but claims can range from <1 month to 35 months)

-Claims WITH correspondence (approximately 69 percent of all Mail claims and 1 percent of all claims)

-^L average 11.8 months (but claims can range from 3 months to 21 months)

-Processing times for cases closed October 1 - March 31, 2021.
-Note that this time period occurred during the COVID-19 pandemic, when mail services to the Copyright Office were significantly disrupted.
-This resulted in unusually long processing times for mail claims and deposit ticket claims.
-The Copyright Office created accommodations for deposit tickets claims to mitigate the mail disruption issue that, if used, can reduce processing times.
-For more information on Copyright Office operations during the pandemic, please visit www.copyright.gov/coronavirus.